-- On top of the tallest hill in each city-state the Greeks built a collection buildings called an acropolis.
-The acropolis was used for three things: religious festivals, banks and a fortress.
+- On top of the tallest hill in each city-state, the Greeks built a collection of buildings called an acropolis.
+The acropolis was used for three things: religious festivals, banks, and a fortress.

 - The first Olympic games were held in Ancient Greece almost 3000 years ago (776 BC) at the Greek city of Olympia.

 - The Ancient Greeks played an important part in the development of the alphabet.
 The first two letters of the Greek alphabet – alpha and beta – have given us the word ‘alphabet’.
 There are 24 letters in the modern Greek Alphabet.

 - They have been used since in the 8th to 9th century BC.
 The letters are: Alpha, Beta, Gamma, Delta, Epsilon, Zeta, Eta, Theta, Iota, Kappa, Lambda, Mu, Nu Xi, Omicron, Pi, Rho, Sigma, Tau, Upsilon, Phi, Chi, Psi, and Omega.
 The Greeks were the first to develop an alphabet with vowels.